This amino acid is a harbinger of two of the most important neurotransmitters, dopamine and norepinephrine.

 "The effects of the amino acid tyrosine on cognitive task performance were studied on a group of 21 cadets during a demanding military combat training course...
 The group supplied with the tyrosine-rich drink performed better on a memory and a tracking task than the group supplied with the carbohydrate-rich drink.
 These findings suggest that supplementation with tyrosine may, under operational circumstances characterized by psychosocial and physical stress, reduce the effects of stress and fatigue on cognitive task performance."

-Most readers of this blog are probably not going to find themselves in a war zone or combat training exercise anytime soon, so why should you care about the rejuvenating.effects of Tyrosine?
+Most readers of this Limitless Mindset are probably not going to find themselves in a war zone or combat training exercise anytime soon, so why should you care about the rejuvenating.effects of Tyrosine?

 - Crossfit junkies or other varieties of gym rats who live for that euphoric rush of endorphins should strongly consider supplementing Tyrosine to prevent Hypothyroidism (more on this below).

 - Are you a flowstate hacker?
 For many, activities like surfing, rock climbing, snowboarding, and skydiving present a portal to gamma brain wave driven flowstates of clarity, creativity and even slow time dilation.
 These stimuli, while awesome, have an undeniable biological cost in stress.